chuckstack/chuckstack.github.io/src-ls/postgres-convention/statistics-convention.md

 ## Summary

 Statistics are a summary or measurement about a records.
-Statistics are often derived or pre-computed data that is made available for quick and easy reference.
+Statistics are often derived or pre-computed data that are made available for quick and easy reference.

 The purpose of the statistics convention is to remove denormalized data/columns from transactional tables.
 By doing so, we improve performance, reduce locking potential, reduce transactional complexity, and reduce change log activity for statistical data.